AshishG816/Sub-metering-Data-Analysis-with-R-and-Python/R_Notebook_on_Submetering_Data.md

 ##  NA's   :25979    NA's   :25979    NA's   :25979    NA's   :25979
 ```

-Finally, we notice there are NAs throughout the data.
+Finally, before doing any analytics we see that there are NAs throughout the data.
 Given we will be doing some statistical analysis and do not want this to skew our results or cause errors in our functions, we will remove the NA's which will finish our initial preprocessing of the data.

 ```r